Subscribe to our monthly newsletter and marketing tips

 There are a few ways Attentive is able to help you navigate these new developments:

-Two-tap™ advantage: Our patented Two-tap™ technology sign-up units are the only sign-up method that provides a frictionless experience while enabling brands to deliver messages to subscribers’ main inboxes as intended.
+Two-tap™ advantage: Our patented two-tap™ technology sign-up units are the only sign-up method that provides a frictionless experience while enabling brands to deliver messages to subscribers’ main inboxes as intended.
 Because subscribers initiate the conversation when opting in, brands are automatically recognized as trusted senders.
-This not only safeguards deliverability in iOS 26 but also historically has driven stronger performance—Two-tap™ consistently higher sign-ups compared to other industry methods.
+This not only safeguards deliverability in iOS 26 but also historically has driven stronger performance—two-tap™ consistently higher sign-ups compared to other industry methods.

 Messaging ecosystem leadership: Apple’s Unknown Sender filter was designed to protect users by reducing unwanted messages.
 As a CTIA board member with deep carrier relationships, Attentive has long been at the forefront of compliance, shaping standards that safeguard the channel while maintaining brand reach.
 Our leadership role has been critical in eliminating bad actors and enabling a more trusted, spam-free environment for both consumers and brands.